Purpose and Scope

 - Intentional violations regarding Significant Financial Interests found to constitute Financial Conflicts of Interest shall result in a written warning, as well as, retraining on this policy.
 Depending on the nature of the interest and the conflict, stronger sanctions including suspension without pay or termination may also be imposed.

-- If an outside consultant is found not to have disclosed a Significant Financial Interest, either as part of their initial disclosure or subsequently, the General Counsel or their designee shall refer the matter to the CEO, President, and CTO, who shall consider the nature of the failure to disclose, and the recourse available under the agreement with the outside consultant to determine an appropriate remedy.
+- If an outside consultant is found not to have disclosed a Significant Financial Interest, either as part of their initial disclosure or subsequently, the General Counsel or their designee shall refer the matter to the CEO, who shall consider the nature of the failure to disclose, and the recourse available under the agreement with the outside consultant to determine an appropriate remedy.

 Special Requirements for PHS-funded Research